Tools

 A few people have asked me what the difference is when working with a pulse welder vs a laser welder and which is a better buy?

-I’ve been using a laser welder for over 15 years (Ztech 180 joule and now a Sunstone LZR 180) and have been using a Lampert PUK 5.1 pulse TIG welder for a few months now.
+I’ve been using a laser welder for over 15 years (Ztech 180 joule and now a Sunstone LZR 180) and have been using a Lampert PUK 5.1 pulse TIG welder for about two years now.
 Each machine has its benefits and comparative drawbacks.

 The pulse welder has a very thin electrode that welds metal together when it makes contact with metal.
 As soon as the electrode makes contact with your work piece argon will flow out of the electrode nozzle (which shields the molten weld puddle) and then the welder will give an audible signal (which can be turned off) before the electrode welds.
 The electrode on the Lampert PUK welder retracts in the handpiece as the weld arc is formed, which keeps it from sticking to the work.